UV index in Norway

 Tourists in Norway

 UV exposure in Norway is easy to underestimate.
 The midnight sun, cool sea breezes, snow reflection in the mountains and bright beaches all mean that even on days that feel cool, the UV index can be significant.
-Choose your activity below to learn more, or search for a specific city.
+Check the UV index before long days outdoors — especially in the mountains, on the water or on snow.

 Read more